 THTR 2279.
 Writing Plays In this course, students learn how to structure a scene, how to structure a play, how to create, hold, and release the tension of a dramatic moment through taut and convincing dialogue, how to create characters that an audience will identify with and care about.
 Through the reading of modern and contemporary plays, both short and full length, students will study the ways that highly accomplished playwrights solve the problems presented by a variety of dramatic situations, and will begin to implement into their own scenes and plays the elements of the craft that they discover.
 Identical with ENGL 2279.
 Credit hours: 4.
 Prerequisite: THTR 1142 or permission of instructor.
-Alternate years.
+Offered alternate years.
 (AE, WI)

 THTR 3311.
 Design/Technology Portfolio This class will focus on presenting a polished and professional physical portfolio as well as the skills needed to be effective in design presentations and production meetings.
 The course will seek to further develop previous work and to help student designers and technicians build their professional image through mock presentations, interviews, and adjudications by guest artists.
 Credit hours: 4.
-Prerequisite: THTR 2201; 2215; 2216; 2217; 2219 or 3348.
+Prerequisite: a 2200-level design course or permission of instructor.
 May be repeated for credit.
-Alternate years.
+Offered alternate years.